dennisnetchitailo/STA304P3/README.md

 ## Statement on LLM usage

 Aspects of the code were written with the help of the auto-complete tool, GPT-4.
-The datasheet was written with the help of GPT-4 and the entire chat history is available in inputs/llms/usage.txt.
+The datasheet and parts of the analysis was written with the help of GPT-4 and the entire chat history is available in inputs/llms/usage.txt.